freefalltech/BikeShare/README.md

 ![alt text](https://raw.githubusercontent.com/freefalltech/BikeShare/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

-the app is a simple proof of concept demonstrating a live map with markers in bengaluru showing bikes, which can be then clicked and a sample dock detail will be shown.
+the app is a simple proof of concept demonstrating a live map with markers in bengaluru (can be expanded to any city) showing bikes, which can be then clicked and a sample dock detail will be shown.
 When the user starts the ride, Ride details are shown and money is managed through a sample wallet.

 This code was presented in the IBM Cognitive Watson IOT hackathon conducted at persistent's workplaces in bengaluru 2017 and won the Winner's prize.